gcermsu/pcxarray/README.md

 # `pcxarray`
-A Python package for easy querying and access to Microsoft Planetary Computer data using xarray and geospatial tools.
+A Python package for easy querying and access to Microsoft Planetary Computer Data Catalogs using geopandas and xarray.

 ## Features
 - Query Microsoft Planetary Computer STAC API using shapely geometries